 There's a reason so many people flock to the mountains for their weddings.
-You've got a breathtaking backdrop built in, exciting and unusual activities to keep guests busy during a long weekend, and a relaxed, friendly atmosphere that means you can often expect an 85% acceptance rate from your guests, instead of the usual 75%.
+You've got a breathtaking backdrop built-in, exciting and unusual activities to keep guests busy during a long weekend, and a relaxed, friendly atmosphere that means you can often expect an 85 percent acceptance rate from your guests, instead of the usual 75 percent.
 But heading to the mountains for your wedding comes with a set of challenges that you might not immediately think of if you live on the coast or at a lower elevation.
-We asked Casey Muller, owner and lead planner of Pink Diamond Events in Fort Collins, Colorado, to give us some insight into what mountain-bound couples shouldn't forget.
+We asked Casey Muller, owner and lead planner of Pink Diamond Events in Fort Collins, Colo., to give us some insight into what mountain-bound couples shouldn't forget.

 The sun gets more intense at higher elevations, even if it's cloudy outside.
 "Make sure to wear sunscreen underneath your makeup," says Muller, "and have some available for your guests if any part of your wedding will be outdoors."

 If you're inviting guests to join you at a higher elevation than where they live, make sure everyone drinks more water than they usually would.
 It's much dryer a few thousand feet above sea level, and staying hydrated is a great way to combat any altitude sickness.
 Consider putting reusable water bottles in welcome bags and setting up stations serving flavored water at both your ceremony and reception.
 And remember, alcohol can affect you more quickly at altitude than at sea level, so encourage your guests to drink water and pace themselves as they celebrate.

 4. Hotels Will Book-Up Faster